MicrosoftDocs/Hololens/hololens/hololens-identity.md

 ## Setting up users

 There are two ways to set up a new user on the HoloLens.
 The most common way is during the HoloLens out-of-box experience (OOBE).
 If using Microsoft Entra ID, [other users can log in](#setting-up-multi-user-support-azure-ad-only) after OOBE using their Microsoft Entra credentials.
-HoloLens devices that are initially set up with an MSA or local account during OOBE will not support multiple users.
+HoloLens devices that are initially set up with an MSA or local account during OOBE do not support multiple users.
 See Setting up your [HoloLens (1st gen)](hololens1-start.md) or [HoloLens 2](hololens2-start.md).

 If you use an enterprise or organizational account to sign in to HoloLens, HoloLens enrolls in the organization's IT infrastructure.
 This enrollment allows your IT Admin to configure Mobile Device Management (MDM) to send group policies to your HoloLens.

 Like Windows on other devices, signing in during setup creates a user profile on the device.
 The user profile stores apps and data.
 The same account also provides Single Sign-on for apps, such as Microsoft Edge or the Microsoft Store, by using the Windows Account Manager APIs.

-By default, as for other Windows 10 devices, you'll have to sign in again when HoloLens restarts or resumes from standby.
+By default, as for other Windows 10 devices, you have to sign in again when HoloLens restarts or resumes from standby.
 You can use the Settings app to change this behavior, or the behavior can be controlled by group policy.

+> [!TIP]
+> If more than one user uses a device, it is important to keep the visor clean.
+See **[HoloLens 2 cleaning FAQ](/hololens/hololens2-maintenance)** for details on how to clean the device.
+We recommend that you clean the visor between each user.
+This best practice is particularly important if you use Iris authentication.
 ### Linked accounts

 As in the Desktop version of Windows, you can link other web account credentials to your HoloLens account.
 Such linking makes it easier to access resources across or within apps (such as the Store) or to combine access to personal and work resources.
 After you connect an account to the device, you can grant permission to use the device to apps so that you don't have to sign in to each app individually.

 Linking accounts doesn't separate the user data created on the device, such as images or downloads.

-<a name='setting-up-multi-user-support-azure-ad-only'></a>

 ### Setting up multi-user support (Microsoft Entra-only)